adamsilver/fdpb/03-book-a-flight.md

 ### Select Box

-Select boxes, also known as drop-down menus, hide choices behind a menu.
-Clicking the select box reveals the choices.
-Once a choice is selected, the menu collapses back to its original state.
+Select boxes, also known as drop-down menus, hide options behind a menu.
+Clicking the select box reveals the options.
+Once one is selected, the menu collapses back to its original state.
 Select boxes are often used because of their space-saving qualities.
-What's particulary interesting though, is why we need to save space in the first place.
+What's particularly interesting though, is why we need to save space in the first place.

-Often an interface is crammed with features, normally to please stakeholders, not users.
-It's understandable then, that learning ways to hide discrete pieces of an interface has become part of a designer's skillset.
+Often an interface is crammed with features, usually to please stakeholders, not users.
+It's understandable then that learning ways to hide discrete pieces of an interface has become part of a designer's skillset.
 But design is about so much more than saving space.
 After all, if an interface really is crammed, then our first job as designers is to declutter it.

-Select boxes in particular are hard-to-use.
-Usability expert Luke Wobrelski even goes as far to say that they should be the ‘UI of Last Resort’[^1] and suggests some better alternatives, some of which we'll discuss later on in this chapter.
+Select boxes are hard-to-use.
+Usability expert Luke Wobrelski even goes as far to say that they should be the “UI of Last Resort”[^1] and suggests some better alternatives, some of which we'll discuss later on in this chapter.

-Besides hiding choices behind an unnecessary extra click, users generally don't understand how they work.
+Besides hiding options behind an unnecessary extra click, users generally don't understand how they work.
 Some users try to type into them, some confuse focused options with selected ones.
-And to top it off, users can't pinch-zoom the options on devices and they aren't easily searchable.
+And to top it off users can't pinch-zoom the options on mobile.

 ### Radio Buttons

-Radio buttons, unlike select boxes, are generally well-understood and easy-to-use, not least because they don't hide choices.
+Radio buttons, unlike select boxes, are generally well-understood and easy-to-use, not least because they don't hide options.
 They are fully exposed making them easy to compare, scan and select.
-They're also more maleable.
-That is, they let us put whatever content in whatever format we want inside the label (more on that shortly).
+They're also malleable.
+That is, they let us put whatever content in whatever format we want, inside the label (more on that shortly).

-The problem with radio buttons, however, is that they're far less suitable when there are many of them.
-An airline could fly to hundreds of destinations.
-Therefore, the page becomes long and unweildly, causing mouse users to scroll (and keyboard users to *tab*) a lot.
+The problem with radio buttons is that they're less suitable when there are many of them.
+As an airline could fly to hundreds of destinations, the page would be long and unwieldy, causing users to scroll (and keyboard users to tab) a lot.

-Don't get me wrong, users are more than happy to scroll and we shouldn't use this as a crutch for changing course.
-But if we can naturally eliminate the need to scroll without introducing new problems, we should explore those other options.
+Don't get me wrong, users are more than happy to scroll, and we shouldn't use this as a crutch for changing course.
+But if we can naturally eliminate the need to scroll without introducing new problems we should.

 ### Search Input

 A search box (`input type="search"`) is a standard text box with some added extras.
 You can clear the contents of the field, by tapping *X* or pressing <kbd>Escape</kbd>.
-With a text box (`input type="text"`) you have to select the text and press <kbd>delete</kbd> which is takes a little longer.
+With a text box (`input type="text"`) you have to select the text and press <kbd>delete</kbd> which takes a little longer.

 ![Image here](.)

 Using a search box is useful when searching a large amount of dynamic data, such as searching Amazon's[^2] product catalog.
 Airlines, however, fly to a finite set of destinations known in advance of the user searching.
-Letting users search unassisted like this could easily end up with a ‘no results’ page due to typos or mismatched data.
+Letting users search unassisted like this could easily end up with a ‘no results’ page due to typos or a data mismatch.

-### Datalist
+### Autocomplete

-Users need a control that lets users filter a long list of destinations quickly.
-Something that combines the flexibility of a text input with the assurance of a select box.
-This is called an *autocomplete* control but can also be referred to as *type ahead*, *predictive search* or *combobox*.
+Users need a control that lets them filter a long list of destinations—one that combines the flexibility of a text input with the assurance of a select box.
+This type of control has many names: *type ahead*, *predictive search*, *combo box*, but we'll refer to it as *autocomplete*.

-An autocomplete control works by suggesting options (destinations in this case) as the user starts typing.
-As suggestions appear, you can select one quickly, automatically *completing* the field.
-Hence the name.
-This saves users scrolling with the added bonus of being able to forgive small typos, by viture of fuzzy search.
+Autocomplete works by suggesting options (destinations in this case) as the user types.
+As suggestions appear, users can select one quickly, automatically completing the field—hence the name.
+This saves users having to scroll (unless they want to) while being able to forgive small typos at the same time.

-HTML5 introduced the `datalist` element which combines with a text box to create the desired behaviour.
-Unfortunately though, it's not ready for prime time as it's very buggy[^3].
-In the unlikely event that your project is locked down to a specific (set of) browser(s) that don't suffer from these bugs, then you can use it.
+HTML5's `datalist` element combines with a text box to create this exact behaviour.
+Unfortunately, it's particularly buggy[^3].
+If your project is locked down to a browser that doesn't contain bugs, then you could use it.
+But we want to design an experience that works for as many people as possible, no matter their choice of browser and mobile phone.

-Having defined our design principles (at the beginning of the book), a buggy control is not acceptable&mdash;we want users to have the best experience possible, no matter their browser choice or lack thereof.
-We're going to have to build a custom autocomplete component from scratch.
-A quick word of warning though.
-We're about to break new ground.
-Designing a robust and inclusive autocomplete component is hard work.
-Orders of magnitude harder than using any native control.
+Instead, we'll build a custom autocomplete component from scratch.
+A word of warning though: we're going to break new ground; designing a robust and fully inclusive autocomplete control is challenging work.

-### An Autocomplete Component

 To help us through, accessibility expert Steve Faulkner has what he calls a *punch list*[^4].
-Essentially a list of rules that any custom component should adhere to.
-The rules state that a custom component should:
+It's a list of rules that state that a custom component should:

-- Be focusable with the keyboard.
+- be focusable with the keyboard
-- Be operable with the keyboard.
+- be operable with the keyboard
-- Work with assistive devices.
+- work with assistive devices
-- Work without Javascript.
+- work without Javascript

 To satisfy the last rule we need to talk about progressive enhancement.
 We touched upon the subject in chapter 1 but let's take a deeper look at what it is and its role in design.